Pietro Ghedin

 Pietro Ghedin (born 21 November 1952) is an Italian football coach and former player who last managed the Maltese national team.

 Playing career

-Born in Scorzè, Ghedin played as a defender for Venezia, Fiorentina, Catania, Lazio, Pescara, Pistoiese and Siena.
+Born in Scorzè, Ghedin played as a defender for Venezia, Fiorentina, Catania, Lazio, Pescara and Pistoiese.

 Coaching career

 Ghedin began his coaching career with the Italian Football Federation in 1987, which included managing the under-18 team.
 He served as both goalkeeper coach and assistant manager to the Italian senior side, and managed the Italy women's team between 2005 and 2012.

 Ghedin was manager of the Malta national team between 1992 and 1995, also managing the under-21 team at the same time, and was reappointed in May 2012.
 He left the job on 11 October 2017, as Tom Saintfiet was appointed as the new head coach.